The difference between residential and commercial plumbing is always a hot topic for debate—after all, pipes are pipes, right? Well, not exactly.

 For example, in-depth plumbing work on an office space or shopping mall usually takes place at night, when the space is not in use.
 To minimize public impact and inconvenience, commercial plumbers must often adjust to irregular work schedules.

 6. The Personal Side of the Business

 Many residential plumbers highlight personal interactions with friendly homeowners as a major advantage to residential plumbing work.
 There's appreciation for a job well done, chats about new plumbing products, and mini-tutorials on routine maintenance.

-Your next step is to speak with Admissions.
-An Admissions Advisor will answer your questions about the Plumber program, costs, financial aid, how to enrol, and more.
+Still have questions?
+Your next step is to speak with admissions.
+An admissions advisor will answer your questions about the plumbing program, costs, financial aid, how to enrol, and more.